wefell/Behavioral-Cloning/writeup_report.md

+Applying brightness changes did wonders in preventing overfitting.
 Here are examples of the range of the random brightness adjustments applied to images:

 ![alt text](./images/brightness_1.png "brightness 0.4")
 ![alt text](./images/brightness_2.png "brightness 0.5")